Locally Trivial Deformations of Toric Varieties: Deformations of toric varieties

 \begin{proof} First, we observe that any toric variety associated with a fan is Cohen-Macaulay, see \cite[Theorem 9.2.9]{cls}.
 Since $\widehat \Sigma$ is a subfan of $\Sigma$, the resulting toric variety $X_{\widehat \Sigma}$ is an open subset of $X_{\Sigma}$.
 By the construction of $\widehat \Sigma$, the inequality $\codim(X_{\Sigma}\setminus X_{\widehat \Sigma})\geq 4$ follows from the orbit-cone correspondence (\cite[Theorem 3.2.6]{cls}.
 This allow us to utilize \thref{CMiso} (see Appendix \ref{sec:comp}), thereby obtaining the isomorphism

 From the preceding discussion, our focus now shifts to $\Def_{X_{\widehat\Sigma}}$.
 Observe that $X_{\widehat\Sigma}$ is smooth in codimension 2 and $\QQ$-factorial.
+By \cite[Theorem 11.4.8]{cls}, $X_{\hat \Sigma}$ has abelian finite quotient singularities.
+Since $X_{\Sigma}$ is smooth in codimension 2, these singularities are isolated.
 By \cite[\S3b]{rigid} (cf.~also \cite[\S 5.1]{altmann1}), the deformations of $X_{\widehat\Sigma}$ are locally trivial, leading us to conclude that

 We will now prove that by showing that $X_{\widehat\Sigma}$ satisfies all the assumptions in \thref{thm:combiso}; this will complete the proof.
 For $\bu \in M$, recall the sets $V_{\bu}$ defined in \S\ref{sec:structuresheaf}, and denote the corresponding set for $\widehat \Sigma$ by $\widehat V_{\bu}$.
 Let $V_{\bu}^{(2)}$ denote the 2-skeleton of $V_{\bu}$.
 Concretely,